Get more information about University of Southern California by clicking links below:

 Admission Requirements & Details

 The admission details below may provide a better idea of the candidates USC accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to see your chances of getting into University of Southern California.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted